Holiday inspiration currently loading...

 Day three – discover Britain’s true top spot!

-After breakfast, hit the tracks for the fabled Far North Line train trip from Inverness to Wick – a four hour journey that meanders past distilleries, salmon rivers, castles and the vast peat expanse of the bird-filled Flow Country.
-Enjoy a picnic lunch on the train en route!
+After breakfast, hit the tracks for the fabled Far North Line train trip from Inverness to Wick.
+Sit back, relax and admire the passing scenery on this four hour journey that meanders past distilleries, salmon rivers, castles and the vast peat expanse of the bird-filled Flow Country.
+The rail-line passes through areas of genuine wilderness, far from any road, linking small settlements in what was once a more-populous area.
+Your tour leader will be on hand to answer questions and share insights and will organise a picnic lunch on the train en route!

 Thrust into the Pentland Firth, Duncansby Head is another British extremity – the most north-easterly mainland spot.
 A 1920s lighthouse provides a focal point, while the cries of countless seabirds fill the air.
 From here, a stroll across rough ground brings stupendous views to the dramatic Stacks of Duncansby.